 Rule #5 – Take cover

 While long life is undoubtedly a gift, it’s natural to worry about becoming a “burden” to your children during your advanced years, especially when it comes to finances.
 Being prudent and planning for the old age you want from now can help.
 It’ll give you the confidence to step into your golden years without having to rely heavily on others, even if setbacks occur in life.
-A term insurance plan like Aviva’s MyProtector-Legacy provides financial cushioning with a lump sum payout should you face death or terminal illness before turning 99.
-And if you live past 99, you’ll still receive your payout.
-This way, you’ll not only avoid adding to your loved ones’ financial stress but you’ll be able to leave a meaningful legacy no matter what happens.
+A term insurance plan like Aviva's MyProtector-Term Plan provides financial cushioning with a lump sum payout should you face death or terminal illness.
+This way, you’ll avoid adding to your loved ones’ financial stress and you’ll be able to leave a meaningful legacy no matter what happens.